Why Government Contractors Should Care About Website Design and SEO

 - Last year, May 2020, Google announced new metrics—in addition to over 200 existing ranking factors—that measure page experience.

-- A year has passed and the new Core Web Vitals metrics will be rolling out sometime in May 2021.
+- A year passed and the new Core Web Vitals metrics rolled out in May 2021.

 - How well your website measures up will either positively—or negatively—affect your ranking moving forward.